 The human body releases extra glucose in the early morning just before waking up.
 Called the “dawn phenomenon,” the increased glucose production provides energy for getting up and facing the day.
 In people who do not have diabetes, the rise in blood glucose levels is easily controlled by the release of insulin.
 In type 1s and type 2s, the increase in glucose levels is not controlled by a release of insulin because either your pancreas does not make insulin or you are insulin resistant.

 Sometimes when you think you are eating well, you are consuming some form of sugar, which can be an ingredient in any dish you order.
 We do not usually think to ask if sugar is in our entree.
-If you check your blood sugar and it is higher than expected, then it may be a hidden or unknown ingredient that is the culprit.
+If you check your blood sugar and it is higher than expected after a meal, then it may have a hidden or unknown ingredient that is the culprit.
 Checking your blood sugar gives you feedback so you can make the adjustment you need to make to deal with a post-meal high blood sugar reading.

 Your Healthcare Professional